 When checking the state, status, severity, and time in scripts,

-it is usually easier to use the stat
+it is usually easier to use the stat command type. info works well for

 interactive use.